-n) Revenue Received in Advance
+m) Revenue Received in Advance

-Revenue received in advance relates to fees received from The Ministry of Education where there are unfulfilled obligations for the School to provide services in the future.
+Revenue received in advance relates to fees received from grants received where there are unfulfilled obligations for the Group to provide services in the future.
 The fees or grants are recorded as revenue as the obligations are fulfilled and the fees or grants are earned.